ChicoAyo/ChicoAyo/README.md

 > **Status:** Finished
 >
-> **Descrição:** Implementation of a governance and automation layer for the GitHub ecosystem using Terraform (IaC).
+> **Description:** Implementation of a governance and automation layer for the GitHub ecosystem using Terraform (IaC).
 The project focuses on replacing manual processes with programmatic workflows, ensuring that repository creation, permissions, and security policies adhere to rigorous corporate standards.

 ---